 Your homeowners insurance policy covers the matching siding on your home if damage is caused by a peril listed in your policy — common events include wind, hail, fire and tornado.
 For example, if wind or hail damages one side of your home or if a tornado blows through and tears siding from part of your home, you’ll be covered for the damage and be able to replace the missing siding with its match.

 Matching Undamaged Vinyl or Metal Siding Coverage

 Though you work hard to protect your home, you can still be faced with unexpected challenges.
 For instance, if the vinyl or metal siding of your home experiences wind damage or tornado damage, finding replacement siding that’s an exact match can be difficult.

 While your homeowners insurance replaces siding damage from specific types of losses, it only covers the parts of your home that are damaged — which can be a bigger deal than you’d think.

 Let’s say the siding on two sides of your home blew off during a windstorm.
 Sure, wind is a covered loss and your homeowners policy will help pay to replace the siding that’s damaged or missing.
-But here’s the dilemma — when you contact the siding manufacturer, you may find out that they discontinued your original siding.
-Now, you have to choose a different type of siding and it doesn’t match!
+But here’s the dilemma — when you contact the siding manufacturer, you may find out that they discontinued your original siding and a reasonable match cannot be found.

 This problem is actually pretty common — we're here to help, with our matching undamaged vinyl or metal siding coverage.

 How Matching Siding Insurance Works

 So, what is matching undamaged vinyl or metal siding coverage?
 Here’s how it works with American Family Insurance.

 As noted above, your homeowners policy will begin by covering the cost of replacing the damaged sections.
 And then if you have undamaged siding coverage, it’ll reimburse you for up to $20,000 of the costs for replacing the remaining undamaged siding so everything matches as closely as possible.